fac26/week5-clientside-dgk/README.md

 - The dealer automation occurs quite quickly - the end result will show the dealer's score, but will hide all the cards.
 - We have not yet implemented functionality to keep track of your score - sorry!
 - We still have some working notes hanging in the ```main``` branch.
+- The background will depend on your local device settings (dark vs light).